-It is important for every marketer to distinguish between vanity metrics and insightful data, that speaks for the real performance of an influencer.
+It is important for every marketer to distinguish between vanity metrics and insightful data.
 Paying attention to data that matters can lead a marketer to the right influencer for the campaign in no time.

 Influencer’s engagement rate is a ratio representing the degree of commitment between an online audience and the creator’s content.

 It is most often measured by the number of interactions and responses to a regular post.
 Such interactions include likes, comments, reposts, shares, etc.

 It is one of the most important social media KPIs that brands have to consider when choosing to work with an influencer.